FCTA makes CCTV compulsory in public places

 Shuaibu said: “We have made an announcement and we are making sure that we implement the decision to the later.
 Our major decision now is to make sure and we are going to inform everybody within the city and the entire territory to ensure that all public places have CCTV.

-“There must be CCTV in all public premises in the Federal Capital Territory from now on and our officers will be going around ensuring the enforcement of this very important decision which is of national security.”
+“There must be CCTV in all public premises in the Federal Capital Territory from now on and our officers will be going around ensuring the enforcement of this very important decision which is of national security.
+“When all areas are well covered, we believe we are going to monitor whatever activities in the city and if there is any crime that wants to create havoc they are all going to be monitored by the cameras.
+“And it is going to help tremendously the security agencies in fighting crime and criminality in the territory.”